kdog31/MegaBot/README.md

 LOG_URL=
 ```
 This is the URL MegaBot will use as the root for the panic log links and log links. this variable is not required, however the panic and log linking functionality is disabled without it.
-Should you choose to enable log linking your webroot should point to the ./logs mount in the docker-compose.yml file. this is what MegaBot expects the base link to be pointed at, otherwise automatically generated URLs will be malformed.
+Should you choose to enable log linking your web root should point to the ./logs mount in the docker-compose.yml file. this is what MegaBot expects the base link to be pointed at, otherwise automatically generated URLs will be malformed.
 ```
 PANIC_WORD=
 ```
-This is the work that MegaBot will look for in chat to trigger a panic, anybody can say this word and a panic will be triggered.
-This variable is also optional, however without it the panic functionaliy is disabled.
+This is the word that MegaBot will look for in chat to create a panic log, anybody can say this word and a panic will be triggered.
+This variable is also optional, however without it the panic functionality is disabled.
 ```
 PANIC_LOG_LEN=
 ```